Kampala Lifewater Filter Distribution Project – Uganda

 Central Kampala and surrounding areas, Uganda, East Africa

 Kampala District is a district in Uganda that is coterminous with the country’s capital city, Kampala.
 The main language spoken is Luganda, although many other languages are spoken, including English, Swahili, Runyankole/Rukiga, Acholi, and Lusoga.
-Kampala largest city of Uganda and is divided into five boroughs that oversee local planning: Kampala Central Division, Kawempe Division, Makindye Division, Nakawa Division, and Lubaga Division.
+Kampala largest city in Uganda and is divided into five boroughs that oversee local planning: Kampala Central Division, Kawempe Division, Makindye Division, Nakawa Division, and Lubaga Division.

 This project focuses on children’s homes and individual households in this district burdened with the health and economic costs of boiling water for consumption.